-- 6.1 The cumulative impact of licensed premises on the promotion of the licensing objectives is a matter which the Licensing Authority can take into account.
+- The cumulative impact of licensed premises on the promotion of the licensing objectives is a matter which the Licensing Authority can take into account.
 Cumulative impact is the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.
 For example the potential impact on crime and disorder or public nuisance on a town or city centre of a large concentration of licensed premises.
 This should not, however, be confused with 'need' which relates more to the commercial demand for a particular type of premises e.g. a pub, restaurant or hotel.
-The issue of 'need' is therefore a matter for planning consideration or for the market to decide and does not form part of this licensing policy statement. - 6.2 Following the introduction of section 5A of the Licensing Act 2003 Cumulative Impact has been placed on a statutory footing.
-A legal framework now exists under which such policies are to be developed and reviewed. - 6.3 This provides provision for licensing authorities to publish a document, cumulative impact assessment, stating that the licensing authority considers that a number of relevant authorisations in respect of premises in one or more parts of its area, described in the assessment, is such that it is likely that it would be inconsistent with the authority's duty under the Act to grant any further relevant authorisations in respect of premises in that part or those parts.
-As a consequence any Cumulative Impact Policy will now exist independently to this Policy, enabling it to be developed and reviewed in accordance with this framework.
+The issue of 'need' is therefore for the market to decide and does not form part of this licensing policy statement. - 6.2 Following the introduction of section 5A of the Licensing Act 2003 Cumulative Impact has been placed on a statutory footing.
+A legal framework now exists under which such policies are to be developed and reviewed. - This provides provision for licensing authorities to publish a document, cumulative impact assessment, stating that the licensing authority considers that a number of relevant authorisations in respect of premises in one or more parts of its area, described in the assessment, is such that it is likely that it would be inconsistent with the authority's duty under the Act to grant any further relevant authorisations in respect of premises in that part or those parts.
+As a consequence any Cumulative Impact Policy will now exist independently to this Policy, enabling it to be developed and reviewed in accordance with this framework. - 6.3 The Licensing Authority will not operate a quota of any kind, which would predetermine any application, nor will it seek to impose general limitations on trading hours in particular areas.
+Instead, regard will be given to the individual characteristics of the premises concerned within a given area.
+It is recognised that pubs, nightclubs, restaurants, hotels, theatres, and other clubs all sell alcohol, serve food and provide entertainment but with contrasting styles and characteristics.
+Proper regard will be had to those differences and the impact they are likely to have on the local community. - 6.6 There are a number of other mechanisms for addressing issues of unruly behaviour which occur away from licensed premises.
+These include: - positive measures to create a safe and clean city environment in partnership with local businesses, transport operators and other departments of the Council; - the provision of CCTV surveillance in the City, ample taxi ranks, provision of public conveniences open late at night, street cleaning and litter patrols; - powers for the Council to designate parts of the local authority area as places where alcohol may not be consumed publicly through the use of public spaces protection orders - (PSPO)